sanchojaf/integration/content/integration/mapping_basics.md

 | Attribute            | Description               |
 | :--------------------| :-------------------------|
 | **Single Value**     | These represent single pieces of configuration data like API keys, email addresses, etc, using one of the following datatypes: string, integer, float and boolean.
-| **Lists Value**      | Lists are special parameters generally used to hold lookup tables for matching data for disparate systems, for example shipping methods between Amazon and Spree Commerce
+| **Lists Value**      | Lists are special parameters generally used to hold lookup tables for matching data for disparate systems, for example shipping methods between Amazon and Cenit

 ### Example List Parameter